Skip to main content

 Signs You Have a Buried Line Leak

-A broken sprinkler head is obvious: water sprays everywhere from one spot.
+A broken head is obvious: water sprays everywhere from one spot.
 A buried line leak is sneakier, because the water comes up through the soil instead of out of a nozzle.
-Watch for:
+Your water meter's leak indicator can confirm it in a few minutes with the test below, and it will also tell you whether to call an irrigator or a plumber before anyone rolls a truck.

 If the leak is bad enough that water is pouring out, stop it first.
 Our emergency shut-off guide walks you through killing the water at the backflow before anything else.